The Gallery of the New university – Faculty of Slovenian and International Studies

-- The Gallery of the New University – Faculty of Slovenian and International Studies
+About the Gallery of the New university – Faculty of Slovenian and International Studies

-About the Gallery of the New University – Faculty of Slovenian and International Studies
+Dr. art.
+Jožica Medle, Head of the Gallery of the New university – Faculty of Slovenian and International Studies

 1st Exhibition of paintings by Polona Tratnik: Opening